 - A stress test for all insured mortgages where the home buyer has less than 20% down payment, with new buyers having to qualify for mortgage loans at the Bank of Canada’s (BoC) benchmark rate – effective November 2016.

-- Restriction of mortgage insurance to owner-occupied dwellings, shorter maximum amortization period, purchase price of less than $1 million, and a minimum credit score of 600.
+- Restriction of mortgage insurance to owner-occupied dwellings, shorter maximum amortization period, a purchase price of less than $1 million, and a minimum credit score of 600.

-- Maximum Gross Debt Service ratio of 39% and Total Debt Service ratio of 44% – calculated using the higher stress-test rates.
+- A maximum Gross Debt Service ratio of 39% and Total Debt Service ratio of 44% – calculated using the higher stress-test rates.

 - Increase in the mortgage default insurance premium payable on insured mortgages to as high as 4% – effective March 2017.

-- Imposition of a 15% foreign buyers tax in British Columbia (August 2016) and Ontario (April 2017), plus other control measures.
+- The imposition of a 15% foreign buyers tax in British Columbia (August 2016) and Ontario (April 2017), plus other control measures.

 - A similar stress-test for uninsured mortgages where the buyers have 20% or more of their down payment – starting January 2018.

 - A stress-test will also be conducted when homeowners who are refinancing their mortgage change lenders.

 Drivers of these changes have largely been due to the increasing and unsustainable indebtedness of Canadian households, soaring house prices in Ontario and B.C., and the potential risks posed by these issues to the general economy.

 What the “stress-test” accomplishes is that it ensures homeowners can afford to pay their mortgage loans even if rates go up.
 And, speaking of rates going up, the bank of Canada has already raised its key interest rate twice this year (currently at 1%).
 More increases are likely as the economy continues to improve, and mortgage rates will definitely follow suit.

 Potential Impact of New Rules

 Increased regulation in the housing market often has a predictable outcome, at least in the short term.

 Generally, it’s likely we will see the following: